giantswarm/rfc/crossplane/README.md

 support their encryption and decryption, and deliver them to Management Clusters.

-#### Giant Swarm manages Crossplane, customer provides the keys
+#### Giant Swarm manages Crossplane, the customer provides the keys

 In this case, Giant Swarm is responsible for stages one and two.
 Our goal is to deliver Crossplane and a set of Providers.
 It is up to the customer to create a `Secret` and `ProviderConfig`.
-The structure of both resources is simple and well documented.
-It also makes sense given how `ProviderConfig` definition varies, depending on the Provider.
+The structure of both resources is simple and well-documented.
+It also makes sense given how the `ProviderConfig` definition varies, depending on the Provider.

 ### 3. Providers